 Return of Premium Term Life Insurance Cost

-Your monthly or annual premiums are fixed and do not change as you get older or if your health changes.
-ROP premiums are higher than traditional term because the insurance carrier is paying out whether you live or die, pending you pay your premiums keeping the policy in force.
+Your monthly (or annual) premiums are fixed and do not change as you get older or if your health changes.
+Return of premium term life insurance costs about two-thirds more than level term life insurance.
+ROP premiums are higher than traditional term life premiums because the insurance carrier is paying out whether you live or die.
+You must, of course, keep your policy active by paying your premiums.

 Should you die at age 40, your beneficiaries receive the $100,000 death benefit.
-Should the 30-year term policy end and you are still living, the insurance carrier gives you back the entire premium amount you paid tax-free ($12,600 if you paid monthly, $11,700 if you paid annually.)
+Should the 30-year term policy end and you are still living, the insurance carrier gives back the entire premium amount you paid tax-free to you.
+That’s $12,600 (if you paid monthly) or $11,700 (if you paid annually.)

 Not sure what type of life insurance is best for you?
 Start here: The Life Insurance Buyer’s Guide